Start Building for Free

 Orbs

-Orbs are reusable snippets of code that help automate repeated processes, accelerate project setup, and make it easy to integrate with third-party tools.
+Orbs are reusable snippets of code that help automate repeated processes, accelerate project setup, and make it straight forward to integrate with third-party tools.

 The illustration in the Configuration section showing an example Java configuration could be simplified using orbs.
 The following illustration demonstrates a simplified configuration with the Maven orb.
 Here, the orb sets up a default executor that can execute steps with Maven and run a common job (maven/test).